adraper2/DISC_chesapeake/README.md

 save(model, file=paste("Classifiers/",curr.species,"_model.rda",sep="")) # save your model for future predictions if you'd like
 ```
 You will see the out of bag error and class error of our model when you run "model".
 Do not be discouraged by the low number.
 I imagine that the out of bag error will be around 50%, which should mean that the model guesses the ordinal ranks incorrectly 50% of the time.
 Class error normally tells us how well it predicts an ordinal class.
 With that being said, it may be checking its prediction on an ordinal rank that represents a tiny proportion of the Landsat plot, which would mean that our model's prediction is not necessarily incorrect.
-Try running "hist(training$overlap)".
-Notice how right-skewed our data is.
-Almost half our data has ordinal scores that represent less than 10% of the landsat plot they are in.
-This leads to some skepticism in our model, but also reassures us that our model is not as inaccurate as it thinks it is.
-This will become more evident when we produce our visuals in the following section.
+When you see the final figure, you should be less discouraged by your results.
+If you notice, the model predicts one class, none (0%), with only 15 to 20 percent error.
+This means that our classifier for a specific species can still predict presence and absence from a spatial resolution with **80 to 85 percent accuracy**.

 ### Model Results:
 ![model results scam](https://raw.githubusercontent.com/adraper2/DISC_chesapeake/master/plots/scam_final.png)